FinFetChannel/RayCastingPythonMaze/README.md

 </details>

-That's all, things start o get heavy for matplotlib, so i also ported everything to pygame (togheter with the ray tracing game, see files).
+That's all, things start o get heavy for matplotlib, so i also ported everything to pygame (together with the ray tracing game, see files).
 Anyway, here is the code for matplotlib:

 <details>
   <summary>Reflections:</summary>